caiosabadin/notes/sass/tutorial.md

 }
 ```

+Despite improving readability, it also increases the number of lines.
+This is so because Sass will not group equal media queries declarations together.

+Nevertheless, this problem may as well be overcome.
+For example, [this text by Dominique Briggs](https://medium.com/front-end-developers/the-solution-to-media-queries-in-sass-5493ebe16844) provides a simple yet elegant solution to this problem.

 ## The import directive ##

-Instead of using nested code, a better approach to logically divide the stylesheet is to physically split its related parts in separate files.
+Instead of using nested code, a better approach to logically divide the stylesheet is to physically split its related parts into separate files.

-Those files are compiled and then regrouped into a single one again, using the the Sass-extended ``@import`` directive, in order to lessen the number of HTTP requests made to the server.
+Those files are compiled and then regrouped into a single one again by using the the Sass-extended ``@import`` directive, in order to lessen the number of HTTP requests made to the server.

 So, supposing a layout have files such as ``variables.scss``, ``overall.scss``, ``header.scss``, ``menu.scss``, ``content.scss``, ``about.scss``, ``footer.scss``.
 A file such as ``style.css`` can be created, combining the others altogether: